-Job seekers rarely give enough thought to how much they are worth before applying for a new job.
+What are you worth?
+Or to put it a different way, what are your time, work-life balance and current benefits package worth?
+Job seekers rarely give enough thought to this before applying for a new job.
 Of course, most job adverts focus purely on salary.
 It’s, therefore, only natural for candidates to use this as a benchmark when searching for their ideal future position.

 However, while you may focus on searching for the salary you deserve, have you ever stopped to consider how much better or worse off you might be by switching jobs?
 This article explains how to calculate how much you are worth in your current situation.
 Knowing this will put you in a better position to understand whether or not it’s worth submitting applications to advertised vacancies.